Physical Education and Athletics

 At Buckley, children in grades 2-4 participate in the annual “Jump Rope for Heart” service activity, sponsored by the American Heart Association.
 It is a learning project that combines fitness with helping others.

 The Red and Blue team competition began in 1938 and is a long-standing tradition at Buckley.
 Children join a team in first grade and remain a member of either the red or blue team through eighth grade.
 The Red-Blue competition promotes school spirit and brings the entire Buckley community together at the annual Red-Blue Field Day in June.

-The curriculum for the seventh and eighth graders focuses on interscholastic athletics.
-Students play soccer in the fall and basketball in the winter.
-In the spring, they choose between lacrosse, baseball, and softball.
+The curriculum for the fifth through eighth graders focuses on interscholastic athletics.
+All students play soccer in the fall and basketball in the winter.
+In the spring, boys choose either lacrosse or baseball, while the girls choose either lacrosse or softball.
 Skill development, physical fitness, sportsmanship, teamwork, school spirit, and having fun are all goals of the program.